 You can obtain a “pre-settled status” as soon as you meet the applicable conditions, without the discretion of the British authorities.
 Please note that more information about the procedure can be found under ‘Practical suggestions for Belgians living in the United Kingdom’.
 If your application is successful, you will be able to continue your residence in the United Kingdom.
 After you reach five years of continuous legal residence, you will have to apply for a permanent residence right via the procedure for a “settled status” (see question 1).
 To calculate these 5 years, the period during which you lived in the United Kingdom before the end of the transition period will be taken into account (which means that neither the UK withdrawal nor the end of the transition period will reset the counter to zero).

 Furthermore, you can enter and leave the United Kingdom provided you are in possession of a valid identity card or passport.
 If you have a “pre-settled status” in the context of the EU Settlement Scheme, you will be able to enter and leave the UK with a valid identity card until at least 31 December 2025.
 With an "EEA family permit", your family members, originating from a non-EEA country, have easier and quicker access to the United Kingdom.

-Conclusion: if you resided in the United Kingdom before the end of the transition period (31/12/2020), but have not yet accumulated 5 years of continuous legal residence at the time of application, you will need to apply for “pre-settled status” before 30 June 2021 in order to continue to live in the United Kingdom after that date.
-Nonetheless, it is in your own interest to register as soon as possible and ideally before 31 december 2020 via the EU Settlement Scheme, even if you did not yet accumulate five years of continuous legal residence.
+Conclusion: if you resided in the United Kingdom before or on 31 December 2020 the latest, but have not yet accumulated 5 years of continuous legal residence at the time of application, you will need to apply for “pre-settled status” before 30 June 2021 in order to continue to live in the United Kingdom after that date.
+It is in your own interest to register as soon as possible if circumstances prevented you from applying before this deadline.
+A non-exhaustive list of possible reasons can be found on the UK government website.
 After 5 years of continuous legal residence you can and must convert this status – by means of a second application – to a permanent “settled status”.